ale4710/vndspcpl/README.txt

 	--disallow-skipping-transitions
 	--disallow-skipping-delays
 it will not allow you to skip transitions or delays.

+	--dont-center-backgrounds
+backgrounds are centered by default, but if you prefer them to be aligned at the top left corner, pass this option.

 	--maximum-cache-entries
 it sets how many entries in the cache are allowed.